GoogleContainerTools/kaniko/ROADMAP.md

   - Improve layer caching generally for users (eg: reduce incorrect cache misses and usage).
 - **Enhanced Documentation**
   - Update documentation to reflect 2024 best practices and usage patterns.
-- **User Experience Improvements**
-  - Simplify the user interface and streamline kaniko workflows.

-## Ongoing Efforts

-- **Issue Tracking and Resolution**: Regular monitoring and resolution of issues reported on GitHub.
-- **Continuous Integration Testing**: Maintain and improve CI testing for reliability.
-- **Collaboration with Related Projects**: Engage with other open-source projects for synergistic developments.

-## Conclusion

-The Kaniko project is committed to evolving in line with the needs of the cloud-native community.
-This roadmap is subject to change based on community feedback and emerging trends in the industry.